 International Coastal Cleanup Day

-For over 30 years the Ocean Conservancy has worked to clean up our coasts through their initiative, Fighting for Trash Free Seas ®, with a goal of ending the flow of trash at its source.
+This special day was first envisioned by the Ocean Conservancy.
+For over 30 years, Ocean Conservancy has worked to clean up our coasts through their initiative, Fighting for Trash Free Seas ®, with a goal of ending the flow of trash at its source.
 The organization sponsors beach cleanup events as one way of accomplishing this goal, as trash left behind by beachgoers is a major source of ocean pollution.
 During these events, volunteers comb their local beaches and waterways to clear the area of trash.
 In addition to sponsoring the international cleanup efforts, the program collects and shares data about the type of trash found so that they may formulate effective prevention efforts.
 In three decades of Ocean Conservancy beach cleanup events, over 12 million people have collected 220 million pounds of trash from beaches around the world.